igorski/drunk-dragon-vs-the-drag-queens/README.md

 * Keep track of important dates (Christmas, New Year)
 * Time should be able to speed up (when sleeping for instance)
 * world-renderer isValidTarget|maxWalkableTile|and pre calc of waypoints is duplicating environment-actions unnecessarily!
+* if you are feeling brave you can start using the unused tiles in the floor sheet in environment-bitmap-cacher for the corner types
+* skipped environment-bitmap-cacher unit test